 Is the 5E Crossbow Expert Feat Worth It?

-Thematically it’s good, it stays on point with bonuses to make you feel like a master of the crossbow, however it won’t be that useful the majority of the time for the majority of players.
+Thematically this feat is great; it stays on point with bonuses to make you feel like a master of the crossbow.
+Unfortunately, it won’t be that useful the majority of the time for the majority of players.
 It isn’t a D or F because this is a feat that offers exactly what a player who wants it actually wants.
-But that’s it.
-There’s nothing special here, either.

-The crossbow expert feat allows a PC to fire a hand crossbow twice in a turn: once as an action and once as a bonus action, or using the Extra Attack feature if the PC has it.
-This does NOT apply to light or heavy crossbows.
+The Crossbow Expert feat allows a PC to fire a hand crossbow twice in a turn: once as an action and once as a bonus action, or more when using the Extra Attack feature if the PC has it.
+The bonus action attack from this feat does NOT apply to light or heavy crossbows.

-The main point of the crossbow expert feat is to allow hand crossbows to be used with extra attack and/or bonus action, as well as take away disadvantage during close quarters combat.
+The main points of the Crossbow Expert feat are to allow hand crossbows extra attacks through bonus actions and take away disadvantage during close quarters combat.

 Can I wield two hand crossbows in 5th Edition DnD?

-Generally speaking sharpshooter is a much better feat in 5E than crossbow master.
-Sharpshooter is consistently one of the stronger feats in the game while crossbow master is very narrow and situational – and not even OP in those situations.
+Generally speaking, Sharpshooter is a much better feat in 5E than Crossbow Expert.
+Sharpshooter is consistently one of the stronger feats in the game, while Crossbow Expert is very narrow and situational – and not even OP in those situations.